Vasile Cijevschi: Final scandals, illness, and death

 On 27 February 1929, Cijevschi was interviewed by Alexandru Terziman for Dimineața daily, criticizing the National Liberal authorities for still maintaining the state of siege.
 He assessed that there was no real threat of a communist insurgency, since the region's core population were "Moldavian peasants, gentle and hard-working"; in his view, the Romanian public was wrong to demand a ban on Chișinău's Russian-language press, noting that local Russian newspaper were generally anti-communist.
 He also warned that social turmoil could result from a prolonged administrative abuse, and demanded for a "good an honest administration", with power devolved to a regional government.
 Around then, Cijevschi was editorial secretary of Bessarabskoye Slovo, a Russian-language daily put out by Ciugureanu.
 Its publication was followed with concern by Romania's secret police, the Siguranța, which made note that one of Cijevschi's employees, Simon Ocner, had been sentenced as a Soviet spy; the report also assessed that Bessarabskoye Slovo had a readership of 40,000, many of whom were Russophiles and Bessarabian Jews.

 During his final decade, Cijevschi dabbled in fiction writing: the short story Unei prietene ("To a Lady Friend") was published by Viața Basarabiei magazine in 1934, allowing readers to discover him as a "subtle writer of prose."
 The former Commissar died on 14 July 1931, and was buried at the "Armenesc" Central Orthodox Cemetery, Chișinău.
 Aged 50, he was reportedly killed by "war wounds and some incurable diseases".
 One of Pelivan's manuscripts, which responds to Soviet claims that Sfatuls deputies had been bought off, notes: "the leaders of the Moldavian Bloc—Vasile Cijevschi and Vasile Tanțu—have lived and died in squalor."

+Legacy

 As noted in October 1932 by journalist Romulus Dianu, Cijevschi had become an "obscure hero of the Union [...], not granted any honors when he was performing his deeds, nor when he was being laid to rest in that ground he had brought to life".
 In 1934, a portrait done in bas-relief by Plămădeală was added as decoration to his grave, following a request from his widow; the work was encased in a slab of granite, very similar to the one topping Plămădeală's own grave at "Armenesc".
 Cijevschi was posthumously honored at the 20th anniversary of Bessarabian autonomy in 1937.
 Three years later, the Soviet invasion of Bessarabia clamped down on manifestations of Romanian nationalism.
 As noted by literary historian Iurie Colesnic, the "Armenesc" grave mysteriously escaped being vandalized by the occupiers, possibly because "it is located to the cemetery's edge."
 In independent, post-Soviet, Moldova, his native village of Zaim became home to a Vasile Cijevschi Public Library.